-Why management of health and safety at work matters
+Why does the management of health and safety at work matter?

-Every organisation must establish a health and safety management system, suitable working environments and it should be a high priority for an employers’ senior management team.
+Every organisation must establish a health and safety management system and suitable working environments.
+This should be a high priority for a senior management team.

 The Health and Safety at Work etc Act 1974 (HSWA) is the primary piece of occupational health and safety legislation in Great Britain and it places general duties on employers.
 Failure to comply can lead to enforcement notices, unlimited fines and up to two years in prison.

-Understanding the management of health and safety at work is often perceived to be complicated and time-consuming, but that needn’t be the case.
+Understanding the management of health and safety at work is often perceived to be complicated and time-consuming, but that need not be the case.
 By following the Health and Safety Executive’s suggested four-step approach, you can create an effective health and safety policy, and maintain a healthy and safe workplace.

 The four steps are: